What Are the Best Areas To Stay in When Visiting Sedona?

 Chapel Area: Spiritual and Natural Exploration

 The Chapel area of Sedona is anchored by the iconic Chapel of the Holy Cross, a structure that combines the architectural brilliance of Marguerite Brunswig Staude and Frank Lloyd Wright.
-The Chapel Trail, originating from this landmark, provides an easy and family-friendly hiking experience, offering extensions to Chicken Point or connections to the Little Horse Trail for those seeking a longer adventure.
+The Chapel Trail, originating from this landmark, offers an easy, family-friendly hiking experience, with extensions to Chicken Point or connections to the Little Horse Trail for those seeking a longer adventure.

-The Chapel itself, open to the public except on major holidays, is a serene retreat where visitors can revel in the presence of a massive and intricate figure of Jesus set against the backdrop of towering stained glass windows.
-While no regular services are held, the Chapel's spiritual energy, accentuated by a rumored energy vortex, invites a sense of peace and reflection, making it a must-visit site in Sedona.
+The Chapel, open to the public except on major holidays, is a serene retreat where visitors can revel in the presence of a massive, intricate figure of Jesus set against the backdrop of towering stained-glass windows.
+While no regular services are held, the Chapel's spiritual energy, enhanced by a rumored vortex, invites a sense of peace and reflection, making it a must-visit site in Sedona.

 Oak Creek: A Canyon Adventure